ronen-halevy/ronen-halevy.github.io/_posts/2021-11-15-kaggle-api-settings.md

 ## Introduction

 This post describes the setup steps required before using `Kaggle API`.
-These settins are needed when Kaggle API is used outside `Kaggle Kernel pllatform`, e.g. in `Colab` or in a private computing platform.
+These settins are required to execute Kaggle API outside the `Kaggle Kernel pllatform`, e.g. in `Colab` or in a private computing platform.
 When executing a notebook inside Kaggle Kernel platform, the described settings are not needed.
+Issue is presented [here](/guides/content/editing-an-existing-page).

 `Kaggle API` can be so useful, and save much efforts that would otherwise be required, e.g. consuming Kaggle datasets is trivial with the API, but would have required a pre-arrangement of private storage for the dataset - in a local pc or in the cloud, according to executiion mode - otherwise.